-State Effect: Assuming the bill's contingencies are met, general fund expenditures for the State Board of Elections (SBE) increase by at least \$25,000 for contractual services upon adoption of a ranked choice voting (RCV) system for State congressional elections.
-The timing of those costs is unclear, however.
-General fund expenditures may increase further for ballot tabulation and related costs, but a reliable estimate is not feasible at this time.
+State Effect: Assuming the bill's contingencies are met, general fund expenditures for the State Board of Elections (SBE) increase by at least \$2.3 million for software programming, additional voting equipment, and additional paper ballots.
+The timing of those costs is unclear, however, and additional costs may be incurred.
 Revenues are not affected.

-Local Effect: Assuming the bill's contingencies are met, county expenditures increase by at least \$25,000 for contractual services upon adoption of an RCV system for congressional elections.
-The timing of those costs is unclear, however.
-Additional expenditures are required for voter outreach prior to a congressional election.
+Local Effect: Assuming the bill's contingencies are met, county expenditures increase by at least \$2.3 million for software programming, additional voting equipment, and additional paper ballots.
+The timing of those costs is unclear, however, and additional costs are likely incurred.
 Local revenues are not affected.